ZigZagT/Web-Player-Playback-Speed-Control/README.md

       - /dev/dri:/dev/dri
     restart: always
 ```

+The latest script will be installed whenever the container restarts.

 ## Install in Desktop Chrome / Firefox
 1. Install [Tampermonkey][2] or any equivalent user script extension in your browser;